-Rain is still very much possible in the summer - infact, the Met Office gives an average of 240mm worth of rain during the UK summer season - which is more than enough to cause aquaplaning.
-Here we will discuss what aquaplaning is, how to drive through it and, perhaps most importantly, what type of summer performance tyres are best equipped to cope with it.
+Rain is unfortunately a common occurrence during the summer - in fact, the Met Office gives an average of up to 300mm and over of rain during the UK summer season - which is more than enough to cause aquaplaning.
+Here we will discuss what aquaplaning is, how to safely drive through water and, perhaps most importantly, what type of summer tyres are best equipped to cope with it.

 What is aquaplaning?

-Aquaplaning, also known as hydroplaning, is a term used for when sufficient amounts of water create a layer between the tyres and the water.
-This can be a problem when driving, as the water-layer prevents any direct input or control on the road.
+Aquaplaning, also known as hydroplaning, is a term used for when large amounts of water create a layer between the tyres and the water.
+This can be a problem when driving, as the water-layer prevents any direct grip or control on the road.

+So, how can you tell if your vehicle is aquaplaning?
 A large majority of the feedback you get from your vehicle (in terms of the driver experience, handling and performance) relates to the contact area your tyres have with the road.
 The faster you drive, for instance, the smaller this contact area becomes - the same is also true for tyres that have worn down to a thinner tread.
-In theses instances the car feels difficult to control, as if it is gliding on ice, because it cannot respond to your input correctly.
-Aquaplaning offers this same feeling, as the water layer prevents direct contact with the harder road surface.
+In these instances the car feels difficult to control, as if it is gliding on ice, because it cannot respond to your input correctly.
+Aquaplaning gives off the same feeling, as the water layer prevents direct contact with the harder road surface.
 Even the best car performance tyre can do very little if it’s not making direct contact with the road

 Even the best performance tyres are hindered by aquaplaning